 Atrophy, Quiescence, and Growth States of the Brain

 When the brain is nourished (and body), providing it rest, exercise, healthy air for oxygen, and healthy food, a chance for growth, learning, creativity exists.
-It takes positioning yourself toward an area of interest, a hobby, or a new social, or physical opportunity.
-Growth forges new circuits in the brain; the prior behavioral cycles dampen down, as new circuits are formed.
+It takes positioning yourself toward an area of interest, a hobby, or a new social or physical opportunity.
+Growth forges new circuits in the brain; the prior behavioral cycles dampen down as new circuits are formed.

-Summary of Mindfulness for Life: The Heart-Brain Axis
+Summary of The Heart-Brain Axis

 - The brain interacts with what is taken in by our senses and influences our reality experience.
 The reality gets projected out.
-All people have different realities, based on memory affecting interpretation.
+All people have different realities based on memory affecting interpretation.

 Mindfulness Key Elements

-- Neurons that “fire together, wire together.”
-(Hebb’s theory)
+Neurons that “fire together, wire together.”

 The more you get into the practice of forming new behaviors, the more likely they will become the routine thoughts.
-Even simply developing a concept in your mind of an intended behavior change can get you on the start to making it happen.
+Even simply developing a concept in your mind of an intended behavior change can get you on the start of making it happen.
 After the behavior has been executed several times, it becomes the preferred pathway for the brain.

 Life is experienced from the inside-out.
 (Perception is our reality)

 We feel and then we think.
 Be aware of the motivations that affect your decisions and slow down the stage of acting on the thought processes to ensure that the response is not just a reflex of an emotional heuristic.